tsalkakis-d/behavior-promise/README.md

 ## Todo
 - Add more checks and errors
 - Accept functions as node properties
-- Implement more types and properties (random, parallel, repeat, repeatUntil, max)
+- Implement more types and properties (random, parallel, repeat, repeatUntil, forEach, max)
 - Add more features in the scope functionality
 - Add links to reuse tree parts in more than one places
+- Use aliases (for example, 'if' instead of 'sel')
+- Declare types of input arguments and output values, check type matching, consider optionals